yehhyunjo/cv/index.md

 [LinkedIn](https://www.linkedin.com/in/yehhyun-jo-01654924a)

 ---
-Hi, I’m Yehhyun, a biomedical engineer and neuroscientist with a focus on low-intensity focused ultrasound (LIFU) stimulation for glioscience-driven therapeutics.
+Hi, I’m Yehhyun, a biomedical engineer and neuroscientist working on low-intensity focused ultrasound (LIFU) stimulation for glioscience-driven therapeutics.
 I completed my Ph.D. at KAIST under the supervision of Professor Jenny Lee with a focus on developing novel ultrasound stimulation neurotools for integration with biological readout techniques such as MRI, EEG, and calcium imaging.
-I’m currently a postdoctoral researcher at the Center for Memory and Glioscience at IBS, where I’m conducting fundamental research on the mechanobiology of neuro-glio-vascular dynamics through the mechanism of ultrasound stimulation.
+I’m currently a postdoctoral researcher at the Center for Memory and Glioscience at the Institute for Basic Science (IBS), where I’m conducting fundamental research on the mechanobiology of neuro-glio-vascular dynamics through the mechanism of ultrasound stimulation.

 My research explores how we can noninvasively stimulate specific neural circuits, and modulate mechanosensitivity in the CNS and PNS using low-intensity focused ultrasound.
 I design closed-loop systems that combine electrophysiology, calcium imaging, and genetic tools to precisely map and modulate brain activity in real time.